AreebaSaeed17/Evil_DPS/README.md

 # Disaster Preparedness Simulator - User Manual
 ## Overview:
-This is a console-based disaster survival simulation developed in C++.
+This is a single player console-based disaster survival simulation developed in C++.
 The software places the user in realistic emergency scenarios where quick thinking and correct decision-making are required to survive.
 The user must manage health, energy, and inventory while responding to time-limited choices.
 The purpose of this project is to prepare users for emergency situations by encouraging quick, efficient, and responsible decision-making under pressure.
 ## Features:
 1. Multiple disaster scenarios (Earthquake, Fire, Flood, Power Outage)
 2. Decision-based gameplay with time pressure